Japan says Fukushima leak worse than thought, government joins clean-up

 Environmental group Greenpeace said Tepco had "anxiously hid the leaks" and urged Japan to seek international expertise.

-"Greenpeace calls for the Japanese authorities to do all in their power to solve this situation, and that includes increased transparancy...and getting international expertise in to help find solutions," Dr. Rianne Teule of Greenpeace International said in an emailed statement.
+"Greenpeace calls for the Japanese authorities to do all in their power to solve this situation, and that includes increased transparency...and getting international expertise in to help find solutions," Dr. Rianne Teule of Greenpeace International said in an e-mailed statement.

+Fukushima is on Japan's northeastern coast and faces the Pacific.
+The U.S. Nuclear Regulatory Commission does not believe the seepage will have any effect on the West Coast.

+"Even 300 tons - that's still going to be diluted to an almost undetectable level before it would get to any U.S. territory," said Scott Burnell, public information officer for the commission.
+"The scale of what's occurring at Fukushima is nowhere near the scale of the releases we saw during the actual accident."

-In the weeks after the disaster, the government allowed Tepco to dump tens of thousands of tonnes of contaminated water into the Pacific in an emergency move.
+In the weeks after the disaster, the government allowed Tepco to dump tens of thousands of tons of contaminated water into the Pacific in an emergency move.

 But the escalation of the crisis raises the risk of an even longer and more expensive clean-up, already forecast to take more than 40 years and cost $11 billion.

-The admission further dents the credibility of Tepco, criticised for its failure to prepare for the tsunami and earthquake, for a confused response to the disaster and for covering up shortcomings.
+The admission further dents the credibility of Tepco, criticized for its failure to prepare for the tsunami and earthquake, for a confused response to the disaster and for covering up shortcomings.

 Tatsuya Shinkawa, a director in METI's Nuclear Accident Response Office, told reporters the government believed water had been leaking for two years, but Yoneyama told Reuters it was unclear how long the water had been leaking at the current rate.